Peach2Peach/groupHug/README.md

 The additional output is the 2% service fee.
 A batch happens, when this service fee meets a mininmum amount threshold, but at most after 1 week.
 The mining fee used by the batching server is the halfHourFee and is paid using the diff between input and output + service fee.
-PSBTs are sorted by their density `serviceFees / ( 1 / feeRate )` and then are attempted to be batched in this order.
+PSBTs are sorted by their density `serviceFees / ( 1 / feeRate )` and then are attempted to be batched in descending order.
 If a PSBT would cause the bucket to drop below the minimum mining fee rate, it is skipped.

 PSBTs can always be revoked by the user, using the revocation token.